noahwoo/noahwoo.github.io/llm-notes.md

          - **A path towards autonomous machine intelligence, 2022, Lecun**
          - **Language models (mostly) know what they know, 2022**
          - **React: Synergizing reasoning and acting in language models, 2022**
+   - **HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace, 2023, MSRA**
+      - In one word: a system that leverages LLMs to connect various AI models in Huggingface to solve multi-modal AI tasks
+      - Methods: four steps in all
+         1. Task planning:
+            - spec. based instruction: &lt; task-id, task-type, task-deps, task-args &gt;
+            - parse by filling in spec. slots by LLM
+            - in-context prompt by demostrations
+            - Prompts: `The AI assistant can parse user input to several tasks: [{"task": task, "id", task_id, "dep": dependency_task_ids, "args": {"text": text, "image": URL, "audio": URL, "video": URL}}].
+The "dep" field denotes the id of the previous task which generates a new resource that the current task relies on.
+A special tag "<resource>-task_id" refers to the generated text image, audio and video in the dependency task with id as task_id.
+The task MUST be selected from the following options: {{ Available Task List }}.
+There is a logical relationship between tasks, please note their order.
+If the user input can’t be parsed, you need to reply empty JSON.
+Here are several cases for your reference: {{ Demonstrations }}.
+The chat history is recorded as {{ Chat History }}.
+From this chat history, you can find the path of the user-mentioned resources for your task planning`
+            - A demo(Use some scaffolds maybe better): `Look at /exp1.jpg, Can you tell me how many objects in the picture?\n\n [{"task": "image-to-text", "id": 0, "dep": [-1], "args": {"image": "/exp1.jpg" }}, {"task": "object-detection", "id": 0, "dep": [-1], "args": {"image": "/exp1.jpg" }}]`
+         2. Model selection:
+            - frame model task assignments as single choice problem, with task as question and models as choice
+            - filter model based on the task-type
+            - ranking model by the number of downloads, and select top-10 as choices
+            - Prompts: `Given the user request and the call command, the AI assistant helps the user to select a suitable model from a list of models to process the user request.
+The AI assistant merely outputs the model id of the most appropriate model.
+The output must be in a strict JSON format: "id": "id", "reason": "your detail reason for the choice".
+We have a list of models for you to choose from {{ Candidate Models }}.
+Please select one model from the list.`
+            - Candidates model: `[{"model_id": model id #1, "metadata": metadata infos #1, "description": description of model #1}, {"model_id": model id #2, "metadata": metadata infos #2, "description": description of model #2}]`
+         3. Task execution:
+            - Hybrid endpoint of local and HF inference
+            - resources(args) referred as &lt; resouce-task_id &gt; in planning, replaced with corresponding task response during execution
+         4. Response generation:
+            - planned tasks, models selected for each task and the *inference results* for each model used to compose a concise summary
+            - inference results in structured format with probabilites for bounding-box(obj. detect model) or answer distribution(QA model) etc.
+            - LLM summarize the final response, with confidence level
+            - Prompts: `With the input and the inference results, the AI assistant needs to describe the process and results.
+The previous stages can be formed as - User Input: {{ User Input }}, Task Planning: {{ Tasks }}, Model Selection: {{ Model Assignment }}, Task Execution: {{ Predictions }}.
+You must first answer the user’s request in a straightforward manner.
+Then describe the task process and show your analysis and model inference results to the user in the first person.
+If inference results contain a file path, must tell the user the complete file path.`
+- Multilingual
+   - **Few-shot Learning with Multilingual Generative Language Models, 2022, Meta AI**
+   - **PaLM-E: An Embodied Multimodal Language Model, 2023, Google Research**
+   - **MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action, 2023, Microsoft Azure**
 - Alignments
    - **In conversation with Artificial Intelligence: aligning language models with human values, 2022, Google/DeepMind**